-The 2016/2017 marketing years saw the second largest quantity of U.S. ethanol shipped overseas, with sales of more than 1.37 million gallons (5.17 billion liters) of U.S. ethanol to global customers.
+The 2016/2017 marketing years saw the second largest quantity of U.S. ethanol shipped overseas, with sales of more than 1.37 billion gallons (5.17 billion liters) of U.S. ethanol to global customers.

 Brazil received the bulk of U.S. ethanol exports during this timeframe, making up 37 percent of the export market, while Canada (24 percent) was the second largest importer.
 India (10 percent), The Philippines (5 percent), and China (4 percent) round out the top five markets.

 The world wants ethanol, and the U.S. ethanol industry is ready, willing and able to meet the global demand.